surendra-dire/Prometheus-Grafana/Readme.md

 Node Exporter is a lightweight agent running on every node which exposes hardware and OS metrics over the HTTP protocol (End point -- > typically at http://<node-ip>:9100/metrics) in a format that Prometheus can scrape.

 **Alert Manager**:
-Alert Manager takes alerts from Prometheus, groups them, eliminates duplicates, and routes them to the appropriate notification channels.
+Alert Manager takes alerts from Prometheus, groups them, eliminates duplicates, and routes them to the appropriate notification channels such as PagerDuty, email, or Slack.

-* Grouping: Combines similar alerts to reduce notification noise.
+* Grouping: Combines similar alerts into a single notification to reduce alert noise.
-* Inhibition: Suppresses alerts if others are already firing.
+* Inhibition: Hiding (or suppressing) some alerts if a more important related alert is already firing
 * Silencing: Temporarily mutes specific alerts.
 * Sends notifications to various integrations based on defined rout.